dwbrown/Markov/README.md

         <output_file_name> |
         <empty>                         ; write to standard output

-The options may be abreviated to a dash followed by a single letter
+The options may be abreviated to a dash followed by a single letter.

 The program result code will be 0 for OK or 100 for any error, plus on error an error message will be written to standard error.